DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IRF3205-motor-board-setup.rst

 Please do the following to verify you won't damage the Arduino, your layout, or yourself:

-* Test your current sense board to see what voltage it reports for 2 or 3 different currents and extrapolate to make sure that at your required current, example 5A, to CS output does not produce more than 5V.
+* Test your current sense board to see what voltage it reports for 2 or 3 different currents and extrapolate to make sure that at your required current, example 5A, the output going to pin A5 of the CS does not produce more than 5V.
 * Consider using a 5V zener diode and current limiting resistor to clamp the voltage on the analog pin.
 This would normally be a 270 Ohm resistor.
 * Put a 5A fuse on each output leg going to your track.